kubernetes-sigs/cloud-provider-azure/docs/using-cross-resource-group-nodes.md

 Cross-RG nodes should register themselves with required labels together with cloud provider:

-- `alpha.service-controller.kubernetes.io/exclude-balancer=true`, which is used to exclude the node from load balancer.
+- `node.kubernetes.io/exclude-balancer`, which is used to exclude the node from load balancer.
+  - `alpha.service-controller.kubernetes.io/exclude-balancer=true` should be used if the cluster version is below v1.16.0.
 - `kubernetes.azure.com/resource-group=<rg-name>`, which provides external RG and is used to get node information.
 - cloud provider config
   - `--cloud-provider=azure` when using kube-controller-manager